 Scope of painting work

-It is the owner or consultant’s responsibility to negotiate an agreement regarding the terms and conditions for producing the specifications and to seek legal advice if required.
+It is the owner or consultant’s responsibility to negotiate an agreement regarding the terms and conditions for producing the specifications.
+Seek legal advice if required.

 Specifications to undertake painting work